Welcome to Grey Face Rescue!

 2. Application Review

-The Adoption Manager reviews applications and sends you the best matches.
+The Adoption Team reviews applications and sends you the best match(es).

 4. Meet & Greet